 The Company has a formalized Contingency Funding Plan ("CFP").
 The Board and management recognize the importance of liquidity during times of normal operations and in times of stress.
 The CFP was developed to ensure that the multiple liquidity sources available to the Company are readily available.
 The CFP specifically considers liquidity at the Bank and the Company level.
-The CFP identifies the potential funding sources at the Bank level, which includes the FHLB, the Federal Reserve Bank, brokered deposits, certificates of deposit available from CDARS, repurchase agreements and Fed Funds.
+The CFP identifies the potential funding sources at the Bank level, which includes the FHLB, the Federal Reserve Bank, brokered deposits, one-way buy products via the Promontory Interfinancial Network (CDARS and ICS) and Fed Funds.
 The CFP also addresses the Bank's ability to liquidate its securities portfolio.
-The CFP at the Holding Company level establishes a minimum cash coverage limit of 2 times annual operating expenses; it also gives consideration to the possibility of establishing a holding company committed line of credit as well as the ability to transfer securities from the investment subsidiary of the Bank to the Company.
+The CFP funding sources at the Holding Company level include a holding company committed line of credit, as well as the ability to transfer securities from the investment subsidiary of the Bank to the Company.
+The Company's committed line of credit was obtained in 2019 with availability up to \$30.0 million, none of which was drawn up as of December 31, 2019.